Trailer Park Boys: Countdown to Liquor Day: Development

 Trailer Park Boys: Countdown to Liquor Day is the second film to be based on the television series Trailer Park Boys, following Trailer Park Boys: The Movie.
 It was directed by Mike Clattenburg, the creator and director of the series and director of the first film.
 Countdown to Liquor Day is not a direct sequel to the first film, but a conclusion to "Say Goodnight to the Bad Guys", the final television special that concluded the series.
 Clattenburg officially announced plans to end the Trailer Park Boys franchise in November 2008.
 He initially wanted to end the series after the fifth season.
 Due to popular demand from fans of the series, Clattenburg decided to produce two more seasons for the show.
 When asked why he chose to end the franchise, Clattenburg stated, "There comes a time I'd like to do more new stuff and develop in different ways."

 Music

 The film's music was composed by Blain Morris.
-The soundtrack also contains “I Fall to Pieces”, performed by Patsy Cline, “Blue on Blue”, performed by Bobby Vinton, “Can't Not Be Feelin This”, performed by J-Roc, “Howlin' For My Baby”, performed by Garrett Mason, “Itchy Jock”, performed by Itchy Ron and Metty the Dertmerchant and “Can't Not Be Feelin' Dis”, performed by JROC.
+The soundtrack also contains “I Fall to Pieces”, performed by Patsy Cline, “Blue on Blue”, performed by Bobby Vinton, “Howlin' For My Baby”, performed by Garrett Mason, “Itchy Jock”, performed by Itchy Ron and Metty the Dertmerchant and “Can't Not Be Feelin' Dis”, performed by JROC.